valerieniloinsigh31/footnote-app/README.md

 Having considered the must-have users stories, I ensured to test the following functionalities on the website:

 -I ensured to test the ability to 'Create an Idea'.
 I ensured that the initial call to action button was functional in that it opened the relevant form.
 I ensured that the placeholders in the form were correct and information.
 I ensured the submit button worked and that a modal appeared alerting me that I had submitted an idea.
 When this was complete, I logged into the admin interface and confirmed that the idea had been posted there for approval.
--I ensured that the counters on the ideas accurately reflected the number of likes an idea received (I tested whether this changed when I clicked it, decreasing and increasing in number accordingling).
+-I checked that the photo upload field worked properly when creating and idea -I ensured that the counters on the ideas accurately reflected the number of likes an idea received (I tested whether this changed when I clicked it, decreasing and increasing in number accordingling).
 I also checked how many FootNotes were left on an idea.
 I manually counted them and checked the number on the counter to ensure accuracy.
 -Summary cards open up more detail idea post when clicked -I checked that the pagination worked as intended (three ideas per summary page) -I checked the the max footnote function was wokring -I checked that the account regisation worked.
 I registered an account and ensured I could log in after that with those details
 -I checked that I could log in with my registered account, log out and then back in again.
--I checked that the mssages worked and disappeared by themselves after the time i ahd specified in the code (6 seconds-6000) -FootNotes give detail on who posted them and when they were posted -I checked that the links to socials, Facebook, Tiktok, Instagram and Twitter, as well as personal website, that were listed in the footer all successfully oepend on a separate page
+-I checked that the messages worked and disappeared by themselves after the time i ahd specified in the code (6 seconds-6000) -FootNotes give detail on who posted them and when they were posted -I checked that the links to socials, Facebook, Tiktok, Instagram and Twitter, as well as personal website, that were listed in the footer all successfully oepend on a separate page
 -I checked that the NAV bar effectively allowed me to navigate to the pages that it indicated.
 I also checked the the FootNote in the corner led to the landing page as I ahd intended.